telepat-io/telepat-io.github.io/app/views/markdown/roadmap.md

 *   Unit testing!
 *   Offline data access and synchronization
 *   Update notifications emitted by objects themselves
-*   Subscribing to channels using advanced filters (less than, greater than, equal to and text search operators)
 *   Real-time access to a list of a user's currently logged in friends
 *   Support for "increment" operation, as well as operations for array editing
 *   Support for limits/offsets in object subscriptions